simonsobs/ocs/docs/developer/clients.rst

 .. note::

-    Unless you are familar with Twisted, and know you need an asynchronous control program, you probably are looking for :ref:`OCSClient<ocs_client>`.
+    Unless you are familiar with Twisted, and know you need an asynchronous control program, you probably are looking for :ref:`OCSClient<ocs_client>`.

 If an asynchronous program containing one or more Clients is required, one can